 This is the best powder food on the market right now.
 A lot of shrimp breeders use it.
 It is just too good not to use it, especially as food for baby shrimp.
-It is like basically biofilm ground down into a fine white powder.
+It is basically a biofilm grounded down into a fine white powder.

 Sprinkled it on the top of the tank and it will float all around the tank.
 At first, Bacter AE (link to check the price on Amazon) will turn your water cloudy but do not worry.
 It will go away.